 The use of hand-held calculators during the test and exam is permitted (and in fact will likely be necessary).
-The use of cell phones, laptop computers, iPods, MP3 players, etc., or devices with networking capability is not permitted during tests and exams.
+The use of cell phones, laptop computers, tablets, iPods, MP3 players, etc., or devices with networking capability is not permitted during tests and exams.

-Frequently during the lectures and lab/tutorials, you will be expected to take part in small group discussions with your classmates or to participate in classroom experiments or demonstrations, or to otherwise contribute actively to the course.
-Your participation grade will be based on the frequency and quality of your contributions.
+Frequently during the lectures, you will be expected to take part in small group discussions or problemsolving exercises with your classmates, to participate in classroom experiments or demonstrations, or to otherwise contribute actively to the course.